OctopusDeploy/Specs/Permissions/Permissions-PlanB.md

 Existing Octopus Administrators will have the ability to Create\Modify\Delete Spaces.

 Existing Octopus Administrators will be the owners of the default Space.

+# UI
+Permissions can currently be scoped to Project / Environment and Tenant, it's not clear if the permission you're scoping that's part of the role supports all 3.
+The new permission management UI will need to cater for this to show a breakdown of how permissions scoping will be interpretted when being evaluated/asserted.

 # Development